Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Introduction

-Redis is a fast in-memory key-value store that is widely used for a variety of purposes, including caching and messaging.
-However, a major move has been made: Redis will be relaunched as an open source project under the name "Redis Open Source" starting with version 8 on May 1, 2025.
+Redis is a high-speed in-memory key-value store widely used for various purposes such as caching and messaging.
+Redis underwent a major development on May 1, 2025, with version 8, being relaunched as an open-source project under the name "Redis Open Source."

-While it is still unclear how Redis and Valkey will develop in the future, it can be said that developers now have more options.
-In this article, we will focus on Memorystore, a managed in-memory database service provided by Google Cloud,
+While the future development of Redis and Valkey remains uncertain, it can be said that developers now have more options.
+This article focuses on Memorystore, a managed in-memory database service provided by Google Cloud.

 • Memorystore for Redis